ennann/Rules-for-HumanZoo/README.md

 # Rules for HumanZoo
-A rules set for Surge 4, Clash & Shadowrocket.
+A rules set for Surge 4, Clash.

 #### Please Commit the rules you need in Clash Rules.yaml.